 In case of restricted goods or duty exempted cargo, the importer must arrange for necessary permits from the designated Permit Issuing Authority before filling the Customs Import Declaration.

 3. Dubai Customs will verify and evaluate the information provided for the purpose of payment of customs duties and import approval.
-Dubai Customs may order examination, checking and inspection of the goods by a competent authority before release of cargo to the importer.
+Dubai Customs may order examination, checking and inspection of the goods by a competent authority before releasing the cargo to the importer.